-Why is Physician Choice in Board Certification Important?
+Why Is Physician Choice in Board Certification Important?

 Physician ChoiceIf you are a physician specialist who is considering pursuing board certification, it is important to remember that you have a choice of several different physician certifying organizations.
 In fact, the American Board of Medical Specialties (ABMS), the American Osteopathic Association Bureau of Osteopathic Specialists (AOABOS) and the American Board of Physician Specialties® (ABPS) all have sterling reputations and are recognized as the three primary multi-specialty physician certifying organizations in the country.
 Yet, while all three have similar, rigorous eligibility requirements and strong reputations, there are some factors that differentiate the organizations, which is why it is so important for you to do your research before choosing one over the other two.